-Examining briefly the processes through which the Compliance Model appears to have made an impact in the ATO supports this assertion.
-For one, there are the 'above the line' examples, such as embedding it into ATO recruitment strategies.
+Examining briefly the processes through which the Compliance Model appears to have made an impact in the Tax Office supports this assertion.
+For one, there are the 'above the line' examples, such as embedding it into Tax Office recruitment strategies.
 Making the Compliance Model part of staff's everyday thinking is partially a result of these official stances.
-For example, the need for strong leadership in the ATO was stressed time and time again in reference to making the Compliance Model work (see Bouwen and Fry, 1991; Hooper and Potter, 1999; Job and Honaker, Chapter 6, this volume; Shover et al., Chapter 8, this volume).
-Yet, there appear to be other processes involved - ones 'below the line' of official managerial practice - that are equally important and hinge upon the ATO Compliance Model being translated into everyday behaviours for staff, either by champions involved in training or through the informal 'mentoring' of staff.
-As champions were able to think with the model, they clearly saw that the translation process of the model from the abstract into the everyday requires tapping into the knowledge and language of ATO staff, not simply expecting them to jump 'cultures' as the result of one presentation or meeting.
+For example, the need for strong leadership in the Tax Office was stressed time and time again in reference to making the Compliance Model work (also see Bouwen & Fry 1988, Hooper & Potter 1999, Shover et al. 2001).
+Yet, there appear to be other processes involved - ones 'below the line' of official managerial practice - that are equally important and hinge upon the Compliance Model being translated into everyday behaviours for staff, either by champions involved in training or through the informal 'mentoring' of staff.
+As champions were able to think with the model, they clearly saw that the translation process of the model from the abstract into the everyday requires tapping into the knowledge and language of Tax Office staff, not simply expecting them to jump 'cultures' as the result of one presentation or meeting.

-For example, one interviewee talked about how the language of the Compliance Model had been changed to enable it to resonate with ATO staff:
+For example, one interviewee talked about how the language of the Compliance Model had been changed to enable it to resonate with Tax Office staff:

-Originally we used to have some delineations within the compliance pyramid that showed education advice here and then audit here and people love to box things so they kind of saw it was a static kind of model.
+'Originally we used to have some delineations within the compliance pyramid that showed education advice here and then audit here and people love to box things so they kind of saw it was a static kind of model.
 So, when I introduced it to people the first thing you had to do is - when it had that language on it - was take it all off.
-Let people use their own words and let them write their own words on the model so that then they could be engaged.
+Let people use their own words and let them write their own words on the model so that then they could be engaged.'

 Another champion told of how she used stories to translate the model into reality.
-Through detailing to other staff her own personal experiences of the ATO, in trying to correctly lodge her personal tax returns and feeling that she was treated as guilty until proven innocent by the ATO, she was able to bring the model to life for staff.
+Through detailing to other staff her own personal experiences of the Tax Office, in trying to correctly lodge her personal tax returns and feeling that she was treated as guilty until proven innocent by the Tax Office, she was able to bring the model to life for staff.
 In training sessions:

-I read them the letter5 and they said 'Oh'.
-So practically I could say 'see, this is what's happening'.
+'I read them the letter and they said "Oh!".
+So practically I could say "see, this is what's happening".
 So I was able to use that story.
-That story worked wonders.
+That story worked wonders.'

-The same interviewee later explained why telling stories of actual experiences, using ATO language and processes, works:
+The same interviewee later explained why telling stories of actual experiences, using Tax Office language and processes, works:

-But when you actually say in their language 'well you know when you do blah blah procedure?
-Dah, dah, dah happens'.
-As soon as you say that, you've got them hooked because they think 'She's one of us!'.
+'But when you actually say in their language "well you know when you do blah blah blah procedure?
+Dah, dah, dah happens."
+As soon as you say that, you've got them hooked because they think "She's one of us!".'